 Mortgage life insurance is also known as mortgage protection insurance (MPI).

 Mortgage Disability Insurance

 An injury or illness can happen to us at any time.
-Keeping up with monthly mortgage payments can prove challenging if you were to experience illness or injury resulting in disability.
+Keeping up with monthly payments can prove challenging if you were to experience illness or injury resulting in disability.
 This is where mortgage disability insurance can come in.
 It covers your mortgage payments if you cannot work due to illness or injury.

-Aside from the above question, new homeowners often ask questions such as: Is mortgage insurance mandatory in Ontario?
+Aside from the above question, new homeowners often ask questions such as: Is mortgage life insurance mandatory in Ontario?
 Is mortgage insurance mandatory in Canada?

 If you can pay the total amount for your house outright, you will not require a mortgage and therefore you will not require mortgage insurance.

 Can you get a mortgage without life insurance?